 Traditional Costa Rican food is a must-try if you visit this vibrant country located between Nicaragua up north and Panama in the south.
 It’s a great starting point to introduce you to the diversity of Latin American cuisine.

 Sometimes, you don’t know where to begin and what you should do when you first visit Costa Rica.
-But no worries, Costa Rican people are well-known for their hospitality and their traditional cuisine.
-Food is a great way to connect with us as it forms a lively and vibrant part of our day-to-day lives.
+But no worries, the people in Costa Rica are well-known for their hospitality and their traditional cuisine.
+Food is a great way to connect with us Costa Ricans as it forms a lively and vibrant part of our day-to-day lives.

-Save This on Pinterest!No time to read this Costa Rican food guide now?
+Save This on Pinterest!No time to read this guide on the foods in Costa Rica?
 Click on the save button and pin it for later!

 Photo by lenyvavsha